-Mandate, Facilities & Services
+Mandate, Facilities and Services

 Richmond's parks and trails, facilities, programs and services are designed and delivered to provide the greatest benefit to the community as a whole as well as to promote personal growth and enhance the quality of life of individual participants.

-Programs and services are planned to respond to the diverse and changing community needs and minimize barriers to access.
+Programs and services are planned to respond to the diverse and changing community needs and to minimize barriers to access.

 Strategic Planning